evomassiny/tiler-rs/README.md

 * With bi-dimensional variables (latititude, longitude)

-* With sorted longitude and latitude dimensions (in ascending order).
+* With sorted longitude and latitude dimensions (in ascending or descending order).